Leah Davidson

-Leah Davidson (born 28 March 2001) is an Australian professional women's footballer who plays as a defender for Melbourne City.
+Leah Davidson (born 28 March 2001) is an Australian professional women's footballer who plays as a midfielder for Melbourne City.

+Early life

+Davidson grew up on the Gold Coast and attended All Saints Anglican School throughout her upbringing.
+She played junior football for Palm Beach in the local Gold Coast leagues and scored 13 goals in 18 matches during the 2013 season, which led to selection in multiple Queensland state teams in the following years.
+In 2016, she was invited to play for Brisbane Roar's QAS junior team.

 Club career

 Youth career

-In 2013, Davidson started her youth career playing for the U-13's Palm Beach Girls.
-She scored 13 goals in 18 matches in the 2013 season and finished 5th on the ladder.

-Throughout her entire Brisbane Roar career, she played 23 matches and scored 6 goals when playing for the U13s and U14s.
+Throughout her entire Brisbane Roar junior career, she played 23 matches and scored 6 goals.

 Davidson was also selected to play for the Australian under-20 team during the qualification process for the 2019 AFC U-19 Women's Championship.

 Brisbane Roar

 At the age of 17, she competed in the women's NPL in Queensland.
 She was part of the Championship winning side with Roar/NTC during the 2018 season and scored seven goals in 16 matches.

 On 28 October 2018, Leah Davidson played her first professional career game in a 1–1 draw against Perth Glory coming on as a substitute for Allira Toby.